AleksK1NG/Kotlin-Spring-Postgres-Redis-Microservice/README.md

 ```
 or
 ```
-make develop // run all in docker compose with hot reload
+make develop // run all in docker compose
 ```